seanelvidge/seanelvidge.github.io/_pages/kalman.md

 - Dynamic viscosity (1.7e-5)
 - Drag coefficient (0.3)

-Example Python code of this bouncy ball model can be downloaded here.
+Example Python code of this bouncy ball model can be [downloaded here](/assets/files/bouncyBall.py).

 It is a simple model but saves you having to code it up.

-Now, given that I dropped a bouncy ball from 20 metres (initial height) and usedan imperfect sensor which recorded a series of observations, use the Ensemble Kalman Filter to estimate the values of the other 6 parameters above (mass, radius,coefficient of restitution, air density, dynamic viscosity and the drag coefficient).
+Now, given that I dropped a bouncy ball from 20 metres (initial height) and used an imperfect sensor which recorded a series of [observations](/assets/files/bouncyBallObs.csv), use the Ensemble Kalman Filter to estimate the values of the other 6 parameters above (mass, radius, coefficient of restitution, air density, dynamic viscosity and the drag coefficient).

 Notes:

-- use an internal model timestep of 0.01s (the default in the provided Python code)
+- use an internal model timestep of 0.01s (the default in the [provided Python code](/assets/files/bouncyBall.py))
-- to create the ensemble, generate a wide range of possible (but realistic) bouncy ball states (e.g. use dynamic viscosities between 1.5e-5 and 2e-5)
+- to create the ensemble, generate a wide range of possible (but realistic) bouncy ball states (e.g. use dynamic viscosities between $$1.5\times 10^{-5}$$ and $$2\times 10^{-5}$$)
 - Use the provided Python code to both define the Ball and propagate it forward